dvilla-exe/5D-Weather/README.md

 This site will be deployed as a live service on render.

 ## Usage
-To use this project simply use the link provided here:.
+To use this project simply use the link provided here:https://fived-weather.onrender.com/.

 ## Contributing
 Others can contribute by adding functionality to further display more weather data from various places at  the same time